nest/nest-simulator/doc/examples/brunel_alpha_nest.rst

 Connecting the excitatory population to all neurons using the pre-defined excitatory synapse.
 Beforehand, the connection parameter are defined in a dictionary.
-Here we use the connection rule 'fixed_indegree', which requires the definition of the indegree.
+Here we use the connection rule ``fixed_indegree``, which requires the definition of the indegree.
 Since the synapse specification is reduced to assigning the pre-defined excitatory synapse it suffices to insert a string.

 .. code-block:: default